 The Animal Interfaith Alliance

-VinE is delighted our partnership with The Animal Interfaith Alliance (AIA).
+VinE is delighted to be partnered with the Animal Interfaith Alliance (AIA).
 AIA is a unique and inclusive alliance of diverse faith based, animal advocacy organisations.
 The not-for-profit works with all perspectives to speak out on the moral treatment of animals by drawing on the combined wisdom of all faiths.

 Their Vision and Mission is where people of all faiths and none work together to treat animals with respect and compassion, with a united voice including the shared goals below: